oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 For testing CUDA I recomend go to others and try to run DeviceProperties.cu, there you will find how.

-To build the program go to the Build and Run section.
+To build the program go to the Build and Run section below.

 ## Build and Run